1. Define Target Customers | 2. Understand Customers | 3. Customer & Employee Feedback | 4. Marketing Towards CS |

 What’s more, statistics are showing that companies who implement an effective customer experience strategy could experience a 70% increase in revenue in as short a period as 36 months.

-Findings such as these indicate that customer experience is one of the most valuable areas of investment.
-However, before you dedicate budgets to the improvement of your company’s customer experience strategy, you first need to get clear on the most impactful strategies to implement.
+Findings such as these indicate that CX is one of the most valuable areas of investment.
+However, before you dedicate budgets to the improvement of your company’s CX strategy, you first need to get clear on the most impactful strategies to implement.

 Otherwise, you might end up leveraging resources but not seeing results.